-Despite these important differences the symmetries of the covariant and canonical formalism can in fact be shown to be physically equivalent since given a solution to the equations of motion within the canonical formalism the action of \mathcal{BK} will coincide with that of $Diff(\mathcal{M})$ (for diffeomorphisms connected with the identity).
+Despite these important differences the symmetries of the covariant and canonical formalism can in fact be shown to be physically equivalent since, given a solution to the equations of motion within the canonical formalism, the action of $\mathcal{BK}$ will coincide with that of $Diff(\mathcal{M})$ (for diffeomorphisms connected with the identity).
 Thus, at a classical level at least there is no detectable difference.
-We can in fact explicitly construct a canonical symmetry generator acting upon the space of solutions that maps between the same diffeomorphically related spacetimes that we take to be symmetry related in the covariant formalism (see Pons et al. (2010) and references therein for more details).
+We can, in fact, explicitly construct a canonical symmetry generator acting upon the space of solutions that maps between the same diffeomorphic spacetimes which we would take to be symmetry related in the covariant formalism (see Pons et al. (2010) and references therein for more details).
 Thus, so long as we are concerned with globally hyperbolic solutions, the two formalisms admit identical symmetry relations.